THURSDAY, MAY 28

 Golf fundraiser: Carlton’s Walk in the Park Foundation will hold its second annual golf tournament at 9:30 a.m.
 Monday, Aug.
 24, at Chehalem Glenn Golf Course, 4501 E Fernwood Road, Newberg.
 Player packages cost $100 and include dinner, 18 holes, golf cart, range balls, a free mulligan, prizes and a hat.
 Dinner only costs $25.
 For registration and more information, visit http://carltonswalkinthepark.com or call 503-852-7070.

 FRIDAY, AUG.
 28

-Culilnary festival: The Yamhill Enrichment Society will hold its annual Bounty of Yamhill County, a culinary celebration, on Friday through Sunday, Aug.
+Culinary festival: The Yamhill Enrichment Society will hold its annual Bounty of Yamhill County, a culinary celebration, on Friday through Sunday, Aug.
 28-30.
-The event includes restaurant dinners with winemakers, farm tours and picnics, winery dinners, classes and a harvest feast.
+The event includes restaurant dinners with winemakers for $110, farm tours and picnics for $90, winery dinners for $125, a class for $75 including lunch, a harvest feast for $150 or the entire weekend for $450.
 For tickets and more information, visit http://yamhillenrichmentsociety.org.